pivotal/docs-tap/aws-services/reference/supported-topologies.hbs.md

 service instance Virtual Private Cloud (VPC) topologies that the AWS Services package supports.
 Each supported topology lists relevant package values configurations and one-time manual setup steps.

-The topologies described in this topic are available for the PostgreSQL, MySQL and RabbitMQ services.
+The topologies described in this topic are available for the PostgreSQL, MySQL, and RabbitMQ services.

 ## <a id="same-vpc"></a> Topology 1: service instance accessed by a workload in the same VPC